-Many of my dietitian and nutrition clients looking to let go of diets ask … “Should I have a meal plan if I am trying to become an Intuitive Eater?”
+Many of my nutrition clients looking to let go of diets ask … “Should I have a meal plan if I am trying to become an Intuitive Eater?”

 When I meet a client, either recovering from an eating disorder or trying to let go of diets, they are usually weary of strict rules and guidelines but fearful of NO structure whatsoever.